BlueprintAssist/blueprintassist.github.io/docs/miscellaneous/faq.md

 # FAQ

+## How to enable the plugin
+Code plugins are not enabled by default, you need to manually enable them for each project.
+Follow the instructions below.

+Alternatively it might be useful to edit the plugin so it is enabled by default and you do not need to do this for each project.
+Follow instructions in [Enabling the plugin by default](#enabling-the-plugin-by-default).

+1. Open your project and in top toolbar navigate to Edit > Plugins
+2. In the plugin window search for BlueprintAssist and enable the plugin by ticking the checkbox

 ## Formatting looks off

 * The most common cause of this is due to the plugin using an incorrectly cached node size
 * Try manually selecting the nodes and run the `RefreshNodeSize (CTRL+SHIFT+R)` command
+* If you still have formatting issues, please report this [on github](https://github.com/fpwong/BlueprintAssistWiki/issues)

 ---